kmarekspartz/kyle.marek-spartz.org/about.md

 <kyle.marek.spartz@gmail.com>, <http://kyle.marek-spartz.org>,
 [+1 507 205-4102](tel:+1-507-205-4102),  Saint Paul, Minnesota

-I find again and again that improving how we work yields better returns than working on the software directly, so I aim to do that as much as possible.
+I find again and again that improving how we work yields compounding returns, so I aim to do that as much as possible.
 I'm a big believer in 1-1s, TDD, pairing, continuous delivery, and retrospectives.
 I have found great value working with cross-functional and distributed teams.

 ## Skills